HaiderAltaf/Panaromic-Image-Segmentation/README.md

-# Indoor Panorama Semantic Segmentation Project
+# Indoor Panorama Semantic Segmentation

-## Project Overview
+## Overview
-A deep learning project for semantic segmentation of indoor panoramic images using PyTorch.
+Developed a deep learning model (using UNet architecture) for semantic segmentation of indoor panoramic images using PyTorch.

 ## Repository Structure
 ```